 At first glance, that makes no sense.
 Propecia, saw palmetto, and pumpkin seed oil do the same thing: they decrease DHT.
-But DHT is required for proper sexual function.
+But DHT is required for proper sexual development.
 So how come Propecia has a history of sexual side effects… while, according to some supplement advocates, “natural” DHT blockers don’t?

 Or maybe these supplement takers are wrong about their “natural” DHT reducers.
-Maybe these supplements do cause sexual side effects, but no one ever looked deep enough in the literature.
+Maybe these supplements do cause sexual side effects, but no one has ever looked deep enough in the literature.